UCLA-VAST/OLSQ2/README.md

 For more details on the theory and the experiments, please refer to [the paper]().
 Below is a brief tutorial on how to use the package.
+For the most recent implementation, including the version using c++ interface of z3 or the more scalable SMT solver Bitwuzla.
+Please refer to [WanHsuanLin/OLSQ2](https://github.com/WanHsuanLin/OLSQ2).

 ## Installation